 As I read the Bible avidly each evening, I began to be stirred in my spirit by Scriptures like these:

 All these verses and more added up in my soul until one evening I had a remarkable faith encounter with Jesus.
 I was sitting on my bed, deeply convicted of my sinfulness and my need of God’s help.
 I called out in prayer to Jesus to forgive me my sins and to receive me and make me a forgiven, born-again child of God.
 Immediately I felt overwhelming joy to the point of tears.
 Deep in my spirit I felt the certainty of His love and forgiveness.
 And in my mind’s eye I saw a vision of Jesus at the foot of my bed holding His hands out to me.
-I knew in my heart what those outstretched hands meant: (1) He was accepting me into a personal, saving, family-of-God relationship with Him; and (2) with those outstretched hands He was saying, “Hold nothing back; I want all of you.”
+I know in my heart what those outstretched hands meant: (1) He was accepting me into a personal, saving, family-of-God relationship with Him; and (2) with those outstretched hands He was saying, “Hold nothing back; I want all of you.”

 That was 50 years ago last month as I write this.
 I have felt His loving presence in my life every day from that 1969 experience of life-changing personal salvation by “repentance toward God and faith toward our Lord Jesus Christ” (Acts 20:21, NKJV).
 It is Jesus’ love for me and my personal faith relationship with Him that took away that spiritual dryness I wrote about above.
 And He will absolutely, without hesitation or condemnation, do the same for you!
 What does He ask?
 Simply that you look to Him as the Son of God who died on the cross and rose again for your sins.
 Repent directly to the Lord sincerely for those sins.
 Believe in Him as your Lord, your Savior, the Son of God who loves you so deeply that He died for you on the cross and rose again from the dead.
 He will instantly receive you into the family of God, will forgive you, and will cause you to be what the Bible calls “born again” (John 3:3).
 At the end of a life on this earth spent in the full measure of His love, He’ll take you to heaven to be with Him and God the Father forever.

 In brief, a personal, saving relationship with Jesus Christ was and is both the temporal and eternal solution to my spiritual dryness.
 And Jesus offers the same to you today!
 Reach out to Him in repentance and faith.
 He will receive you.
-If you would like some guidance in praying for this saving relationship with Jesus Christ, please let the late, respected evangelist Billy Graham lead you in a sincere prayer that will reach and touch the heart of God and will bring you into a new and vibrant spiritual life within.
+If you would like some guidance in praying for this saving relationship with Jesus Christ, please let the late, respected evangelist Billy Graham on his webpage lead you in a sincere prayer that will reach and touch the heart of God and will bring you into a new and vibrant spiritual life within.
 God bless you.

 Postscript: As promised, I am not writing this to you with any intent to say, “Change churches.”
 My desire has been to help you find the solution to your spiritual dryness.
 And that solution is a personal, saving relationship with the true and only Savior, the Lord Jesus Christ.
 For the record historically, let me add a personal anecdote.
-One of my favorite priests during my youth actually prophesied to my mother when I was a young altar boy.
+One of my favorite priests during my youth actually prophesied to my mother when I was a young Catholic altar boy.
 He said to Mom, “Jimmy is going to be a minister one day."
 Curiously, he did not say “priest,” but “minister” (the more common term back then for non-Catholic clergy).
 In brief, after finding my personal relationship with the Lord at age 25, I went on to serve the Lord in my Mom’s early Protestant heritage and spent several decades in Pentecostal churches as a pastor and Bible college teacher — accurately fulfilling my parish priest's long-ago prophecy.
 The ultimately important issue is not so much where you serve the Lord, but that you serve the Lord in a personal, faith-filled relationship with Jesus Christ your Savior.
 God bless! ~Pastor Jim Feeney, Ph.D.

 Sharing is great!